Top 5 This Week

 6. Georgetown and Kings County: Eastern PEI

-Georgetown (650), the county seat of Kings County on the island’s eastern end, is PEI’s quietest small town — a Victorian courthouse town on the Kings Byway Scenic Drive, with heritage homes from CAD $150,000–$270,000 and the Georgetown Kings Playhouse summer theatre providing cultural programming for the eastern county’s communities.
-The nearby communities of Montague (the Kings County service centre), Brudenell, and the Panmure Island provincial park provide the outdoor recreation and community services for the eastern island’s agricultural and aquaculture communities.
-For remote workers and retirees seeking maximum rural authenticity and minimum cost in a genuinely beautiful Maritime landscape, the eastern county offers the island’s most affordable and isolated residential option.
+Georgetown (about 650), the seat of Kings County on the island’s eastern end, is PEI’s quietest small town — a Victorian courthouse town on the Kings Byway Scenic Drive, with heritage homes from CAD $150,000–$270,000 and the Georgetown Kings Playhouse summer theatre keeping the eastern county supplied with culture.
+Nearby Montague (the Kings County service centre), Brudenell, and Panmure Island Provincial Park cover the outdoor recreation and everyday services for the eastern island’s farming and aquaculture villages.
+For remote workers and retirees after maximum rural authenticity and minimum cost in a genuinely beautiful Maritime landscape, the eastern county is the island’s most affordable and most secluded option.
+Georgetown’s waterfront and the nearby Basin Head Provincial Park (the “singing sands” beach, where the quartz sand squeaks underfoot) round out the eastern island’s distinctive personality.

 Making Your Decision